-When my children were young, they loved this dessert...and they still do 45 years later.
-I like it plain at room temperature, but it's hard do resist when swerved warm with a small scoop of vanilla ice cream.
-Barbara Estabrook, Rhinelander, Wisconsin
+When my children were young, they loved this apple dessert—and they still do 45 years later!
+I like it served plain at room temperature, but it's hard to resist when served warm with a small scoop of vanilla ice cream. —Barbara Estabrook, Rhinelander, Wisconsin

 - 1/4 cup maple syrup